ourcodingclub/ourcodingclub.github.io/_posts/2018-10-15-machine-learning.md

 class.comparison
 ```

-Finally, we can also evaluate the model using a cross-tabulation table.
+Finally, we can also evaluate the model using a cross-tabulation or so called contingency table.
+These are very useful when we wish to understand what correlations exist between different categorical variables.
+In this case we will be able to tell what classes our model predicted and how those predicted classes compare to the actual iris classes.

 ```r
 CrossTable(x = irisTest.labels, y = iris.knn, prop.chisq = FALSE)